 Finally, Nyamuk Wall is an east facing wall and features spectacular scenery in the morning with the sun.
 The difficulty here ranges and features many advanced routes.
 There are 3 sections to the wall with multiple routes per section.
 Nyamuk Wall is of course free to access, and it is advised that you take care to properly dispose of any rubbish and take all of your belongings with you.
 Getting to Nyamuk Wall takes 10 minutes by car past the entrance of Batu Caves, to the Jalan TIB 3 road where you can approach the wall.

-Culture and Accessibility to the Caves
+Culture and Accessibility

 In recent months, the Batu Caves in KL have undergone a face lift!
 In August of 2018, the Batu Caves opened again to the public and they now boast an extra addition.
 The exterior facade, as well as the 272 steps to Batu Caves, feature a new coat of color like never before!
 The renovation culminated in a Maha Kumbabishegam consecration ceremony that was held on August 31, 2018.
 This ceremony is very special; it only occurs either after renovations or every 12 years.